Shatabdi Express

 Shatabdi Express (lit.
-'Century Express') are a series of fast passenger trains operated by Indian Railways.
-Shatabdi Express are day trains and mostly return to their origin station the same day.
-The trains run at a maximum permissible speed of 110–150 kph depending on the infrastructures of parts of routes with the Rani Kamalapati–New Delhi Shatabdi Express achieving the maximum permissible speed of 150 kph between Tughlakabad and Bilochpura Agra.
+'Century Express') are a series of fast passenger trains operated by the Indian Railways.
+These are day trains and mostly return to their origin station the same day.
+The trains run at a maximum permissible speed of 110–130 kph depending on the infrastructure on the corresponding route.

 History

-The name "Shatabdi" means century in Sanskrit and the first Shatabdi Express train was announced on 10 July 1988 by then Railways Minister Madhavrao Scindia to commemorate the birth centenary of Jawaharlal Nehru, the first Prime Minister of India and plied between New Delhi and Gwalior.
-The first Shatabdi, at that time the fastest train of the country, used to run at 140 kmh maximum permissible speed.
-The speed was increased to 150 kmph between Tuglakabad and Agra Cantt on 15 February 2006.
-After that, it was still the fastest train of India when it was extended to Rani Kamalapati (past name - Habibganj) station in Bhopal from Bhopal station in September 2014.
-It was still the fastest train of India till the introduction of the Gatiman Express in 2016.
+The name "Shatabdi" means century in Sanskrit and the first Shatabdi Express train was announced on 10 July 1988 by then railways minister Madhavrao Scindia to commemorate the birth centenary of Jawaharlal Nehru, the first Indian prime minister and plied between New Delhi and Gwalior.
+The first Shatabdi, at that time the fastest train of the country, ran at a maximum speed of 140 kph.
+The maximum speed was increased to 150 kph between Tughlakabad and Agra Cantonment on 15 February 2006, and it was the fastest train in India till the introduction of the Gatiman Express in 2016 and was reverted to 130 km/h From 24 June 2024 Citing KAVACH Works and Track Upgrades and Accidents Relating to Kaziranga Derailments.